-Lisa M. Kelly is an Associate Professor at Queen’s University, Faculty of Law, where she teaches criminal law and evidence.
+Lisa M. Kelly is an Associate Professor at Queen’s University, Faculty of Law, where she teaches criminal law, evidence, criminal procedure, and sexual and reproductive justice.
 She studied history and political science at the University of British Columbia (B.A) and is a graduate of the University of Toronto, Faculty of Law (J.D.) and Harvard Law School (S.J.D.), where she was a Trudeau Scholar.
 Kelly’s doctoral dissertation – Governing the Child: Parental Authority, State Power, and the School in North America – analyzed legal struggles over race and school discipline from the late-nineteenth century through the present.
-Before joining Queen’s, she held a postdoctoral fellowship at Columbia Law School and the Center for Reproductive Rights in New York City.
+Before joining Queen’s, she was a postdoctoral fellow at Columbia Law School and the Center for Reproductive Rights in New York City.
 She previously served as a law clerk to Justice Marshall E. Rothstein of the Supreme Court of Canada.
 Kelly has been a Fulbright Scholar, a Frank Knox Memorial Fellow, and a Fellow of the Institute for Global Law and Policy at Harvard Law School.

-Kelly’s research lies at the intersection of criminal law and family law, with a focus on the historical and contemporary legal regulation of sex, reproduction, and family life.
-She is specifically interested in the ways in which competing ideological conceptions of childhood, race, and sexuality influence the work of legal actors and shape our laws and institutions.
+Kelly’s research lies at the intersection of criminal law and family law with a focus on youth criminal justice and the legal regulation of young people at school and in their communities.
+She is specifically interested in the ways that the criminal and educational systems shape young people’s lives differentially along lines of race, class, gender, and disability.

 Selected Publications